The Ultimate Guide to Identifying Trees that are Protected Trees within Blacktown

 Preservation orders

-To determine if a tree is protected, you need to check if it is subject to an TPO or preservation orders.
-It is done by contacting the authorities in your area and asking them look up their archives.
+To determine whether trees are protected, you must to determine if the tree is subject to an TPO or preservation order.
+This can be done by contacting the municipal authority, and asking them to search for records.

 TPO search